ossf/s2c2f/README.md

 ##
 **Objective**

-The objective for the S2C2F SIG is to develop and continuosly improve upon a guide that provides the following:
+The objective for the S2C2F SIG is to develop and continuously improve upon a guide that provides the following:

 * A high-level solution-agnostic set of practices
 * A detailed list of requirements